Prompt Engineering in 2025: Complete Guide

 Mistake 1: Vague or Ambiguous Instructions

-Problem: "Make this better" or "Improve my content" Solution: Specify exactly what "better" means – more engaging, shorter, more technical, etc.
+Problem: "Make this better" or "Improve my content" Solution: Specify what "better" means (shorter, more engaging, more technical, and so on).

 Mistake 2: Information Overload